-We know that our beauty regime requires a seasonal update in summer.
-Out go the rich moisturisers and balms to make way for lighter skincare staples that hydrate without overwhelming the skin.
-And face mists do this and more.
-While some offer soothing ingredients for fatigued complexions, others revitalize makeup, act as an effortless SPF top-up or provide a hydration boost when you need it the most.
+We know that we like to regularly switch up our beauty regimen to make sure our skin is hydrated but not overwhelmed, and while new serums may be the first changes we make for different textures and ingredients, face mists can also do this – and more… While some offer soothing ingredients for fatigued complexions, others revitalize makeup, act as an effortless SPF top-up or provide a hydration boost when you need it the most.
 Here’s everything you need to know about face mists….

 What does a face mist actually do?

 Generally, irritating fragrances, oils, most alcohols and acids can be counterproductive as face-mist ingredients.
-“I do not recommend using a mist that contains fruit acids or fruit enzymes, particularly as it is difficult to avoid the eye area when spritzing,” says Dr Marko Lens, a leading skin-cancer specialist whose Zelens vitamin D spray reinforces the skin-barrier function and protects against environmental agressors.
+“I do not recommend using a mist that contains fruit acids or fruit enzymes, particularly as it is difficult to avoid the eye area when spritzing,” says Dr. Marko Lens, a leading skin-cancer specialist whose Zelens Provitamin D Fortifying Facial Mist reinforces the skin-barrier function and protects against environmental aggressors.
 “I would also avoid retinol in a mist formulation, for exactly the same reason,” he adds.

 Pick a mist that complements your skin type